trouble that cannot be overcome by a single effort because of its many aspects or its persistent and pervasive quality

 hydor (water) + dynamis (power) + ics (suffix forming names of sciences or disciplines)

 The opposite of hydrodynamics is hydrostatics.
 While hydrodynamics can explain how sharks move, hydrostatics can explain how boats float.

-a technique of growing plants (without soil) in water containing dissolved nutrients
+a technique of growing plants in liquid without soil

 The fish are what make the system "aquaponic," a particularly organic variant on traditional